 - Provide measurement, reporting and verification needed by the scientific community.

-- Permit governments and other organizations to stay informed on current environmental observations.
+- Help governments and other organizations to stay informed on current environmental observations.

-- Educate the general public about greenhouse gas emission levels.
+- Educate the public about greenhouse gas emission levels.

 Earth Networks will use a top-down approach to accurately measure atmospheric greenhouse gases.
 In addition, the company will utilize a measurement technique called “inverse modeling” that will make it possible to trace atmospheric greenhouse gas emissions back to their source.
 This will strengthen understanding of environmental patterns, their causes and their effects.

-The information collected via the Earth Networks Greenhouse Gas Network will provide the scientific community and general public valuable, actionable information they can use regarding environmental issues and climate science.
+The information collected via the network will provide the scientific community and general public valuable, actionable information they can use regarding environmental issues and climate science.

 Read our news announcements regarding the Earth Networks Greenhouse Gas Network: